 7. Click OK.

-It is step 5 that does the trick here.
+Regardless of your version of Excel, it is step 5 that does the trick.
 Since your graphics are sorting properly when you sort the worksheet, chances are good that you had the Move but Don't Size with Cells check box selected.
 This is what caused the graphics to bunch up—they couldn't resize when filtering hid the rows with which they were associated.

 Author Bio